-Endangerment, Aggravated Assault, Manslaughter and Second-Degree Murder may be charged in DUI cases involving a collision.
+Endangerment, Aggravated Assault, Manslaughter and Second-Degree Murder can be included in DUI cases involving a collision.

-The short answer is yes.
-Many people who are arrested for DUI are shocked when they look at their paperwork and realize that they were charged with Endangerment in addition to the DUI charges.
-The confusion often comes from the fact that no one was injured as a result of the person’s driving under the influence.
+Many people who are arrested for DUI are shocked when they look at their paperwork and realize that they have been charged with Endangerment in addition to the DUI charges.
+The confusion often comes from the fact that no one was injured because of that person’s driving under the influence.

-In these situations, due to the chaos involved in a car accident, DUI investigation and subsequent arrest, many people are unaware if anyone was injured in the accident.
-Further, you may have been taken to the hospital for injuries that you sustained, with a nurse taking your blood and providing a sample to law enforcement.
+In these situations, due to the chaos involved in a car accident, DUI investigation, and subsequent arrest, many people can be unaware if anyone was injured in the accident.
+Further, you may have been taken to a hospital for injuries that you sustained, with a nurse taking your blood and providing a sample to law enforcement.

-Second-Degree Murder if a person manifesting extreme indifference to human life recklessly engages in conduct which creates a grave risk of death and in fact causes the death of another person.
-This is a class 2 felony punishable by a range of prison from 10 to 25 years.
+Second-Degree Murder is defined as a killing showing an extreme indifference to human life, by recklessly engaging in conduct posing a grave risk of death – and death in fact occurs.
+This is a class 2 felony punishable by a range of prison time from 10 to 25 years.

 The more commonly charged vehicular Manslaughter does not require an “extreme indifference to human life.”
 Rather, it only requires a showing that a person recklessly caused the death of another person.
 In the context of vehicular Manslaughter, “recklessly” means that a person is aware of and consciously disregards a substantial and unjustifiable risk that a death may occur.
 In a situation where DUI is involved, unawareness of the risk of death because one’s voluntary intoxication is not a defense.

-Vehicular Manslaughter is a class 2 dangerous felony punishable by a range of prison from 7 to 21 years for a first-time offender.
+Vehicular Manslaughter is a Class 2 dangerous felony punishable by a range of prison from 7 to 21 years for a first-time offender.

 If you are involved in an accident involving the death of another driver, you should immediately seek legal representation.
-In the days, weeks and months after the accident it is important to make sure that any possible exculpatory evidence is documented and preserved.
+In the days, weeks, and months after the accident it is important to make sure that any possible exculpatory evidence is documented and preserved.